What to expect

 - Prepare students to confidently enter into conversations about the causes, course and consequences of the Holocaust

-- Develop a deeper knowledge and understanding about the causes, course and consequences of the Holocaust and its relationship with the Second World War
+- Enable students to develop a deeper knowledge and understanding about the causes, course and consequences of the Holocaust and its relationship with the Second World War

-- Develop critical thinking skills about the Holocaust, its impact at the time, and its legacy and significance today
+- Enable students to develop critical thinking skills about the Holocaust, its impact at the time, and its legacy and significance today

 - Provide the opportunity for existing preconceptions and misconceptions to be challenged in a safe environment